Having a dog is like having a best friend. They love following you around and hanging on to your every word and movement.

 - Less interest in their normal play and activities

-What To Discuss With Vets About Previcox For Dogs
+What To Discuss With Vets About Previcox Firocoxib

 If your vet diagnoses your dog with osteoarthritis, then they will come up with a treatment plan that they recommend.
-This may include diets, activities, and medications that they will be supporting in your dog's treatment of osteoarthritis.
+This may include diets, activities, and medications that will support your dog's treatment of osteoarthritis.

 As mentioned previously, there is no cure for osteoarthritis.
 However, there are some treatment options that can slow the progression and help with the painful symptoms that are part of the diagnosis.

-The veterinarian may prescribe Previcox for dogs.
-This does come with a list of possible side effects that the vet will likely mention at the time.
-It is important to speak up for your pet and talk about concerns that you have in giving this NSAID to your dog as a treatment for osteoarthritis.
+This does come with a list of possible side effects.
+It is important to speak up for your pet and talk about concerns that you have about giving this anti inflammatory drug (NSAID) to your dog as a treatment for osteoarthritis.

 Previcox Side Effects In Dogs